 - Parental consent notice and method for submission are provided.

 Is the product intended for school?

-- Personal information or education records are collected from preK-12 students.
+- Unclear whether personal information or education records are collected from preK-12 students.

-- Product is primarily used by, designed for, and marketed toward students in grades preK–12.
+- Unclear whether this product is primarily used by, designed for, and marketed toward students in grades preK–12.

-- Parental consent obligations are transferred to the school or district.
+- Unclear whether this product transfers parental consent obligations to the school or district.

 - Unclear whether the vendor indicates FERPA parental consent exceptions.

 - Unclear whether this product discloses directory information.